dshearman/swa/tests/README.md

-# Tests
+# Tests directory

-This directory contains files used to create exams and online tests.
+This directory contains the files required to generate quizzes and exams.

-## yamltocsv.py
+- quizzes: contains the files for quizzes.

-Each of the test question are added in YAML format and can be converted to the CSV format used by Blackboard using the python script yamltocsv.py.
+- exams: contains the files for exams.